qwaneu/qwaneu.github.io/_drafts/productivity-is-systemic.md

 bottleneck.
 Before acting on individuals, first ask yourself, how does the system generate the behaviour we are seeing?

+So is it the individual, or is their behaviour a symptom of underlying problems?

 ## Productivity is an enabler for everything else

 Focus on improving productivity, by many small improvement decisions will create